MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 |com.microsoft.intune.mam.managedbrowser.openInPrivateIfBlocked |**true** allows restricted sites to be opened in the Microsoft Entra account's InPrivate context.
 If the Microsoft Entra account is the only account configured in Edge for iOS and Android, the restricted site is opened automatically in the InPrivate context.
 If the user has a personal account configured, the user is prompted to choose between opening InPrivate or switch to the personal account. <br>**false** (default) requires the restricted site to be opened in the user's personal account.
 If personal accounts are disabled, then the site is blocked. <br>In order for this setting to take effect, com.microsoft.intune.mam.managedbrowser.AllowTransitionOnBlock must be set to true. |
 |com.microsoft.intune.mam.managedbrowser.durationOfOpenInPrivateSnackBar | Enter the number of seconds that users will see the snack bar notification "Access to this site is blocked by your organization.
 We’ve opened it in InPrivate mode for you to access the site."
 By default, the snack bar notification is shown for 7 seconds.|

-The following sites are always allowed regardless of the defined allow list or block list settings:
+The following sites except copilot.microsoft.com are always allowed regardless of the defined allow list or block list settings:
 - `https://*.microsoft.com/*`
 - `http://*.microsoft.com/*`
 - `https://microsoft.com/*`